Mercedes Moné: SmackDown Women's Champion (2020–2021)

-Partnership with Naomi and departure (2022)
+Reunion with Naomi and departure (2022)

-On January 2, 2022, Banks sustained a calcaneus injury during a house show match against Charlotte Flair.
-She would make her return on the January 28 episode of SmackDown, where she declared for the women's Royal Rumble match.
-At the namesake event, Banks entered first, eliminating Melina and Kelly Kelly before being eliminated by Queen Zelina.
+On January 2, 2022, Varnado sustained a calcaneus injury during a house show match against Charlotte Flair.
+She would make her return on the January 28 episode of SmackDown, where she declared herself an entrant for the Women's Royal Rumble match.
+At the namesake event, Banks entered first, eliminating Melina and Kelly Kelly before being eliminated by Zelina Vega.
 On the February 25 episode of SmackDown, Naomi announced that she and Banks were going to challenge for the WWE Women's Tag Team Championship.
-At Night 2 of WrestleMania 38, Banks and Naomi won the WWE Women's Tag Team Championship for the first time as a team, the first time for Naomi, and a record-tying third time for Banks.
+At Night 2 of WrestleMania 38, Banks and Naomi won the WWE Women's Tag Team Championship for the first time as a team, the first time for Naomi and the third time for Banks.

-Banks and Naomi's title defense on the May 13 episode of SmackDown would be their final televised WWE appearance, and their match at a WWE Live event on May 15 proved to be Banks' final WWE match, as during the May 16 episode of Raw, Banks and Naomi reportedly walked out on WWE due to a creative dispute with Vince McMahon.
+Banks and Naomi's title defense on the May 13 episode of SmackDown would be Banks' last televised WWE appearance, and their match at a WWE Live event on May 15 proved to be Banks' final WWE match, as during the May 16 episode of Raw, Banks and Naomi reportedly walked out on WWE due to a creative dispute with Vince McMahon.
 WWE released an official statement claiming that the two "walked into WWE Head of Talent Relations John Laurinaitis' office with their suitcases in hand, placed their tag team championship belts on his desk and walked out".
 The two were originally booked for the show's main event, which had to be reworked.
-On the following episode of SmackDown, it was announced that Banks and Naomi had been suspended indefinitely, therefore vacating the titles.
+On the following episode of SmackDown, it was announced that Banks and Naomi had been suspended indefinitely, therefore vacating the titles, ending their reign at 46 days.
 In December 2022, it was reported that negotiations over compensation had fallen through during the summer and that Banks was done with WWE.

-New Japan Pro-Wrestling and Stardom (2023–present)
+New Japan Pro-Wrestling / World Wonder Ring Stardom (2023–present)

 After months of speculation, Varnado made her debut appearance for New Japan Pro-Wrestling (NJPW) on January 4, 2023, at Wrestle Kingdom 17.
-Now going by the ring name Mercedes Moné, she confronted and later attacked reigning IWGP Women's Champion Kairi and announced that she had joined both NJPW and its sister promotion World Wonder Ring Stardom.
+Now going by the ring name Mercedes Moné, she confronted and subsequently attacked reigning IWGP Women's Champion Kairi and announced that she had joined both NJPW and its sister promotion World Wonder Ring Stardom, establishing herself as a heel.
 This led to a title match between the two at Battle in the Valley on February 18, in which Moné defeated Kairi to win the title.
+In her first title defense at Sakura Genesis on April 8, Moné defeated AZM and Hazuki in a three-way match.
+After the match, Mayu Iwatani challenged Moné to a title match Stardom All Star Grand Queendom.
+At the event, Moné lost the IWGP Women's Championship to Iwatani, ending her reign at 64 days.
+At Resurgence on May 21, Moné participated in a tournament to crown the inaugural Strong Women's Champion, defeating Stephanie Vaquer to advance to the finals, before losing to Willow Nightingale.
+Moné sustained an ankle injury during the match against Nightingale.
+In December 2023, it was reported that Moné was no longer under contract with NJPW.